mathspp/mathspp/pages/02.blog/503-days-working-full-time-on-foss-lessons-learned/item.md

  1. What's best for the developer? – When making design decisions, I should always think about what the people using my code will want and that's what should drive my decisions.

- 2. Do due diligence. – Does the code do everything it _should_, or am I just addressing the things that are explicitly mentioned in the issue I'm solving?
+ 2. What's the spirit of the issue? – Does the code do everything it _should_, or am I just addressing the things that are explicitly mentioned in the issue I'm solving?
 Following the _spirit_ of the issue, is there anything else I should do?

  3. I take the hit so that the dev doesn't. – I am the one who needs to handle all annoying or difficult edge cases and write the boring code so that the user doesn't have to.